quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 an unroutable CID for the reasons described in {{config-failover}}.

-Even if the fallback algorithm solely uses the 4-tuple, it MAY store the algorithm result in case changes to the server pool change fallback algoritm output.
+Even if the fallback algorithm solely uses the 4-tuple, it MAY store the algorithm result in case changes to the server pool change fallback algorithm output.

 The load balancer MAY also store the routing decision indexed by DCID.
 This